furling-com-au/presentations/DisacchararidaseDeficiencies.md

 2. Enzyme activity measurement using Dahlqvist method
 3. IBS diagnosis based on Rome IV criteria
 4. Symptom severity assessed using IBS Symptom Severity Score (IBS-SSS)

---

-## Limitations:
-- No blinding mentioned
-- No long-term follow-up
-- Reliability and reproducibility not explicitly addressed

 ???
 Let's examine the methodology of this study in detail: